Aed10/alx-low_level_programming/0x00-hello_world/README.md

 - `6-size.c`: a C program that prints the size of various data types on the computer on which it is run.
 - `100-intel`: a script that generates the assembly code (in Intel syntax) of a C file and saves it in an output file.
 - `101-quote.c`: a C program that prints a string to the standard error.

-## Usage

-Clone the repository to your local machine using git clone https://github.com/`<username>`/alx-low_level_programming.git.

-Navigate to the 0x00-hello_world subdirectory.